 Conclusion

-This concludes the discussion on all the properties and capabilities of the Keyword view in detail.
-This view is easier to read compared to the Expert view, and once you understand all the features, you can use it effectively to create robust tests.
+This brings us to the end of our comprehensive discussion on all the attributes and potential of the Keyword view.
+It’s easier to comprehend compared to the Expert view, and once you become familiar with all of its features, you can effectively use it to build robust tests.

-The next QTP tutorial will cover how to record a new test and the factors that contribute to its success.
+The following QTP tutorial will delve into how to record a new test and the elements that contribute to its success.